alphagov/transformation-dashboard/_posts/2000-01-20-passports.markdown

 successes: |
-  - Beta inception completed
-  - Prototypes developed for UK applicants
-  - Prototypes tested with users
+  - Prototypes tested with real users
-  - Photograph upload feature tested
+  - Photograph checking tool created
-  - Development and hosting environments set up and accredited

 challenges: |
   - Linking with current systems and ensuring appropriate security is maintained across that link
-  - Setting up the development environment
+  - Establishing new business processes for the new service to work alongside current arrangements
-  - Managing competition for availability of the testing environment
+  - Competition for available time slots in the testing environment

 next-steps: |
-  - Continue working on the beta service
+  - Continue developing the beta service
   - Continue testing and iterating user journey
-  - Analyse research into users’ ability to take a compliant photograph
-  - Continue working on application interface
+  - Refine the business process
+  - Test the payments process

 scope-of-exemplar: |
     The existing passport service within the UK allows you to complete an online application form to apply for, renew or update a passport.
 The user then prints a declaration form, signs and dates it and sends it for processing with any documents or photographs that are needed.